AviatrixSystems/Docs/HowTos/selective_upgrade.rst

-This section instructs on how to perform single-version Controller and Gateway upgrade.
+This section instructs on how to perform a single-version Controller and Gateway upgrade.